-If present in the I1 packet, the Initiator MUST include an unmodified copy of the R1\COUNTER parameter received in the corresponding R1 packet into the I2 packet.
+If present in the R1 packet, the Initiator MUST include an unmodified copy of the R1\COUNTER parameter into the I2 packet.

-The Solution contains the Random #I from R1 and the computed #J. The low-order #K bits of the RHASH(I | ... | J) MUST be zero.
+The Solution contains the Random #I from the R1 packet and the computed #J value.
+The low-order #K bits of the RHASH(I $\mid$ ... $\mid$ J) MUST be zero.

-The HIP\CIPHER contains the single encryption transform selected by the Initiator, that it uses to encrypt the ENCRYPTED and ENCRYPTED\KEY parameters.
+The HIP\CIPHER contains the single encryption transform selected by the Initiator that it uses to encrypt the ENCRYPTED and ENCRYPTED\KEY parameters.
 The chosen cipher MUST correspond to one of the ciphers offered by the Responder in the R1.
 All implementations MUST support the AES-CTR transform [RFC3686].